barreleye/barreleye/README.md

 ## What is Barreleye?

-Barreleye is an **open-source blockchain analytics tool** that's optimized for address-based queries (eg: who has what assets and where did they come from).
+Barreleye is an **open-source blockchain analytics tool** that's optimized for address-oriented queries (eg: who has what assets and where they came from).

 Features: